andrylviv/tempmon/README.md

 3.Install MySQL and create "tem_mon_database" database.
 Make sure you have a correct password in "application.properties"

+4.After you deploy the application and run the server you can go to "server_ip:port/tempmon" in your browser, most probably it's going to be "localhost:8080/tempmon".
 ## [Hardware](https://github.com/andrylviv/avr-tempmonusb)
 The hardware consists of an ATMega8, DS18S20 temperature sensor, HD44780 display  and some support elements.Communication with host